ibm-cloud-docs/power-iaas/faq.md

 {: #support-databases}
 {: faq}

-On an AIX Virtual Machine, the following databases are supported:
+On an AIX VM, the following databases are supported:

   - IBM&reg; Db2 for LUW (Linux, UNIX, and Windows) version 10.5, or later
   - Oracle Database 12.1.0.2, or later
   - SAP Adaptive Server Enterprise 16.0 SP03, or later

-On a Linux Virtual Machine, the following database is supported:
+On a Linux VM, the following database is supported:

-  - SAP HANA Platform 2.0 SPS 04, or later
+  - SAP HANA Platform 2.0 SPS 04, or la